-There are two platform access fee components for Fjord Foundry LBPs.
-The first is a swap fee that is set and collected by the project.
-This fee serves the purpose to discourage bots and traders from manipulating a LBP and ideally enables greater token distribution to community members.
-The typical range we have seen implemented by projects is between 1%-3%, and this fee is collected live during a LBP by the project team in both their main token (a user sells the main token into the LBP) as well as in the base token (a user buys the native token).
-The swap fee is automatically added to base tokens accrued and is withdrawn in one transaction at the conclusion of the LBP.
+The LBP swap fee is set and collected by the project conducting the LBP.
+This fee serves to discourage bots and traders from manipulating an LBP and ideally enables greater token distribution to community members.
+The typical range we have seen implemented by projects for this fee is between 1%-3%, and this fee is collected live during an LBP by the project team in both their main token (a user sells the main token into the LBP) as well as in the base token (a user buys the native token).
+The swap fee is automatically added to the base and main token balances and is withdrawn in one transaction at the conclusion of the LBP.
 There is no separate withdrawal of swap fees accrued throughout the course of the LBP.
-Balancer Pools automatically compound any swap fees earned to the balances inside of the pool.
-The base tokens earned via swaps would be added to the final collateral balance and main tokens earned would go to the final main token balance.
-The second fee is a platform access charge that is applied by Fjord Foundry at the conclusion of a LBP on total base tokens accrued.
-Base tokens accrued is inclusive of base tokens accrued + any swap fee.
-The platform access fee is a flat percentage fee that is automatically transferred to Fjord Foundry at the conclusion of a LBP.

 Fjord Foundry supports KYC LBPs by configuring the UI, but the KYC requirements are conducted externally to Fjord Foundry Previous KYC LBPs on Fjord Foundry conducted KYC by modifying their token contract to only allow whitelisted wallets to participate in the LBP, and worked with a third party KYC vendor to complete compliance requirements.